The COVID-19 Vaccine and Communities of Color

 Why is there more than one vaccine?
 Are there any differences between them?
 Will I be able to choose which vaccine I get?

 You will not be able to choose which vaccine you get.
 Read these vaccine comparisons to learn more details about the different vaccines.
+The most important thing is to get the vaccine when it is your turn.

 What can I do to protect myself from COVID-19 while I wait to get the vaccine?